zhangxin0123/WindEngergyPredict/README.md

 # WindEngergyPredict
-Group Project of predicting wind energy in ireland with weather data and eletricity capacity.
+Group Project of using machine learning predicting wind energy in ireland with data from 'Ireland Weather' and 'Installed Wind Capacity-Ireland'